To keep your coffee fresh, you need to protect your coffee from four main enemies:

 By far, our bags are the best place to keep your beans until you've opened them.
 We partner with Tekpak, an industry-leading bag manufacturer, to produce our custom packaging.
 Here are a few highlights:

 Our bags were carefully chosen to balance coffee freshness with a more sustainable solution.
 You can read more about how they factor into our sustainability goals here.

 We spent a lot of time and effort researching the best choices for compostable or biodegradable bags, and we had to make some trade offs.
-Unfortunately, we had to forego a re-sealable feature.
-We hope the tips in this article help you.
+Unfortunately, we had to forego making them re-sealable, and we also realize that they're not very easy to open.

 One great bonus with mason jars is that glass is non-reactive, unlike other storage solutions made of metals or plastic.
 This means that it won't interfere with the flavor of the coffee.
 It also means that, generally speaking, the coffee oils are much easier to clean from glass than in other materials.